Parthenay: Geography

-The mediaeval walled town of Parthenay is constructed in a bend of the River Thouet, which surrounds the town on the west and north sides.
+The medieval walled town of Parthenay is constructed in a bend of the River Thouet, which surrounds the town on the west and north sides.
 The highest ground within the walls lies to the south, where the current town centre lies.
-To the north and west, a spur of high ground runs above cliffs which descend vertically to the riverside park of La Pree.
+To the north and west, a spur of high ground runs above cliffs which descend vertically to the riverside park of La Prée.
 At the northern end of this spur, with the river on two sides, are the remains of the towns fortified chateau.
 Between the chateau and the town centre along the top of the spur is the citadel, protected by the city wall along the top of the cliffs to the west, and by its own inner walls to the south and east.

 To the east of the citadel and the north of the town centre, the land slopes more gently down a small valley to the river.
 Running down the middle of this valley can be found the Rue de la Vau Saint-Jaques, a narrow mediaeval street that climbs up from the bridge and gateway of the Porte Saint-Jacques to the centre of town.
 In time of the pilgrimage, this would have been the main pilgrimage route south through the town, and was occupied by weavers.

 Outside the city walls, the district of Saint-Jacques occupies land at the northern side of the Saint-Jacques bridge, and was also an area of weavers in mediaeval times.
 To the west of the town centre, the district of Saint-Paul spills down the steep hill to the river, across the Saint-Paul bridge and around the former Saint-Paul's Priory, founded in the 11th century.
 The Saint-Paul's district was the home of the town's tanners.

 Later expansions to the east and south of the walled town date from the nineteenth century and later, and were encouraged by the construction of the railway and, more recently, the town's eastern by-pass road.